zoxpx/pxdocs/content/portworx-install-with-kubernetes/operate-and-maintain-on-kubernetes/monitoring/using-px-central.md

         kubectl get svc -n kube-system  px-lighthouse
         ```
     * Now go to `http://<external_ip>`
-* If you are running **on premise**, Lighthouse can be accessed using a NodePort service
+* If you are running **on-premises**, Lighthouse can be accessed using a NodePort service
     * First get the node port that lighthouse is using

         ```text